2018 United States House of Representatives elections in Texas: District 33

 The 33rd district is located in the Dallas–Fort Worth metroplex, taking in parts of Arlington, Dallas, Fort Worth, and Irving, as well as the surrounding areas, including Forest Hill and Grand Prairie.
-It is currently represented by Democrat Marc Veasey, and has been since the district's creation in 2013.
-Veasey was reelected with 73.7% of the vote in 2016.
-The district's PVI is D+23.
+Incumbent Democrat Marc Veasey, who had represented the district since 2013, ran for re-election.
+He was re-elected with 73.7% of the vote in 2016.
+The district had a PVI of D+23.